-Prerequisites: SOWK 201, SOC 323, and ECON 200, junior standing, or permission of the instructor.
+Prerequisites: SOWK 201, SOC 323, and ECON 205 or ECON 206, junior standing, or permission of the instructor.
 (Second semester/3 credits)

 This course will acquaint students with the fundamental concepts for analyzing public social welfare policy.
 The major public social welfare programs will be reviewed and analyzed.
 Perspectives on poverty in America will also be discussed.